 Litchi or lychee was initially introduced in Bengal and gradually spread to Bihar, Uttar Pradesh and Punjab.
 The humid conditions and alluvial soil which is rich in calcium in Muzaffarpur and Darbhanga as well as nearby areas proved ideal for litchi cultivation in Bihar.
 In fact, litchi has been an important fruit crop of Muzaffarpur and Darbhanga region since 1907.

-There are many varieties of litchi like Shahi, China, Logia, Cassialea, Calcutia, etc. but the Shahi litchi of Muzaffarpur stands tall and true to its name of royal litchi.
-The climatic conditions and the soil in Muzaffarpur, Vaishali, Samastipur, Champaran, Begusarai and the surrounding areas of Bihar provides a favourable environment for the gardening of royal litchi.
+There are many varieties of litchi like Shahi, China, Longia, Calcuttia, etc. but the Shahi litchi of Muzaffarpur stands tall and true to its name of royal litchi.
+The climatic conditions and high calcium content in the soil in Muzaffarpur, Vaishali, Samastipur, Champaran, Begusarai and the surrounding areas of Bihar is the key for the superior quality of this litchi.
 There is very limited use of pesticide which further adds value to the succulent fruit.

 Written by Lakshmi Subramanian

 * Photos are only symbolic (Taken from public domain/internet and any copyright infringement is unintentional and regrettable)